akshar-raaj/polls-phoenix/README.md

 Ultimately, Supervisor needs to call `start_link` on every child.
 If we specify a tuple, then the second entry of the tuple is used as an argument to start_link, i.e `Phoenix.PubSub.start_link(name: Polls.PubSub)`.

+### Endpoint

+`Polls.Application.start` has `PollsWeb.Endpoint` as one of its child.

+`Endpoint` must `use` a `Phoenix.Endpoint`. `Phoenix.Endpoint` doesn't define any behaviour that needs to be implemented by `Endpoint`.
+No specific callbacks to be implemented.
+Just configure the plugs!

+`Endpoint` has several plugs.
+Plugs are essentially middlewares that run on every request.

 # Learnings

 - Route > Controller > View > Template